 You’ll notice the first four options are Canada specific and they cover both landlines and mobile phones (which is NOT true for all countries – sometimes mobile phone plans are more expensive).
 The last option – Unlimited World – is described in option A, above.

-Next, hit the Continue button next to the option that best fits your needs and proceed with the checkout process and finalize this portion of the setup.
+Next, hit the Continue button (whichever one suits you best) and proceed with the checkout process and finalize this portion of the setup.

 NOTE: Your subscription will automatically be renewed unless you cancel it before the expiration date.